List of He-Man and the Masters of the Universe characters: Lord Gr'asp

-First appearing in the Masters of the Universe Classics toyline, Gr'asp is a viper-type Snake Man with a crushing crab-like claw for a right-hand who is a master strategist.
+First appearing in the Masters of the Universe Classics toyline, Gr'asp is a viper-like Snake Man with a crushing crab-like claw for a right-hand who is a master strategist.
 He was originally an elite general of the Unnamed One until he escapes from the Nameless Dimension.
 After forming an alliance with Horde Prime, he persuaded him to destroy the Kaydex Crystal that kept the Unnamed One trapped in the Nameless Dimension.
 It was Lord Gr'asp that persuaded Hordak and King Hiss to work together.

 Megator

 Megator was a green giant from Preternia.
 The original toy was one of the few releases in The Powers of Grayskull spin-off line.
 It was only sold in Italy.

 His modern Masters of the Universe Classics action figure packaging states that he originally served Hordak during Preternian times and was resurrected by King Hiss after his death to serve the Snake Men in the modern day.